-We will continue to push for transparency and accountability in the PSOB Program to make certain that the Program is being implemented as Congress intended - to unequivocally honor support officers and their families who have paid the ultimate sacrifice in the line of duty.
+There must be transparency and accountability in the PSOB Program to make certain that the Program is being implemented as Congress intended - to unequivocally honor and support officers and their families who have paid the ultimate sacrifice in the line of duty.
+According to a September 2024, Government Accountability Office (GAO) Report, Public Safety Officers' Benefits Program: Transparency, Claims Assistance, and Program Management Improvements Needed, there is much that PSOB must improve on, particularly as it relates to data collection and dissemination and claimant information and communication.